 FAQs

-• I do not currently accept insurance, however if your health insurance carrier allows you to choose an out-of-network provider, I am able to provide you with a “superbill” with which you can request reimbursement.
+• I do not currently accept insurance, however if your health insurance carrier allows you to choose an out-of-network (OON) provider, I am able to provide you with a “superbill” with which you can request reimbursement.

 • While I welcome any one to reach out in order to determine whether I might be a good fit, my practice is particularly suited for individuals looking for an LGBTQ+ knowledgeable and affirming therapist.
 While these identities may not always be what brings you into therapy, working with someone who can hold them as important lenses that deepen an understanding of the self and how one navigates the world can be an especially fulfilling experience.

 • I typically work with people on at least a weekly basis.
 Some people prefer to come in more than once a week.
-When appointments happen less than once a week, therapy is not as effective because I don’t get to hear from you frequently enough to be able to truly help you.
+When appointments happen less than once a week, therapy tends to not be as effective because I don’t get to hear from you frequently enough to be able to truly help you.
 Instead, we are often playing catch up.
 You may end up spending much of the session updating rather than getting into the emotional material that you are coming to therapy to address.

 Unfortunately, I can’t tell you how long therapy will take.
 I provide long term therapy without an expiration date.
 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on many factors such as your comfort level, attachment style, commitment to therapy, honesty with yourself and with me, unpredictable life events and changes, and the factors that are driving you to seek therapy in the first place.